mloetta/Komono/privacy.md

 - **Content:** The text content of the message.
 - **Timestamp:** The time when the message was sent.
 - **Channel ID:** The ID of the channel where the message was posted.
+- **Message Count:** The total number of messages you have sent.

+### 1.3.
+Voice Call Information

+We collect and store the following information related to voice calls:

+- **User Voice Call Duration:** The amount of time a user spends in a voice call.

 ## 2. How We Use Your Information

 The information we collect is used for the following purposes:

-- **Guild Configuration:** To manage and apply server-specific settings such as locale, prefix, and other preferences.
+- **Guild Configuration:** To manage and apply server-specific settings such as prefix, and other preferences.
 - **Message Handling:** To process and respond to messages based on the content and metadata, including for the anti-ghost ping system to identify and handle potential ghost pings.
+- **Voice Call Management:** To track and display user voice call duration.

 ## 3. Data Retention